zzyhar/Dashboard-App/README.md

 # React DashBoard App

-This project is a app is a multitul which includes calendar, sales statistic and other info presented in different kinds of charts according to provided data.
-Also map that devides country by parameters and accordind color.
-Users and there permisions, different kinds of slectors and animation.
-Dark/Light mode and more other features.
+This project is an app that is a multitool that includes calendars, sales statistics and other info presented in different types of charts according to provided data.
+Also, a map that divides the country by parameters and according to the colour.
+Users and their permissions, different kinds of selectors and animation.
+Dark/Light mode and other features.

 ## Used Technonology